Above & Beyond (band)

 Above & Beyond are an electronic music group consisting of English musicians/DJs Jono Grant, Tony McGuinness and Finnish musician/DJ Paavo Siljamäki.
+Formed in 2000, they have released five studio albums, and have been consistently ranked among DJ Magazine's Top 100 DJs Poll.
+Two of their singles have been nominated for Grammy Awards: "We're All We Need" (58th) and "Northern Soul" (61st).

-Formed in 2000, they are the owners of London-based electronic dance music labels Anjunabeats, Anjunadeep and Anjunachill, and also host a weekly radio show titled Group Therapy Radio.
+They are also the owners of London-based electronic dance music labels Anjunabeats, Anjunadeep, and Anjunachill, and host a weekly radio show, Group Therapy Radio.

-The trio has been consistently ranked among DJ Magazine's Top 100 DJs Poll; coming at their highest position of No. 4 in 2008, with their most recent position of No. 53 in 2024.

 History

 Formation (1999–2000)

 Grant and Siljamäki met at the University of Westminster.
 Having discovered a common mutual interest for electronic music, they decided to collaborate in writing music together.
 Following Siljamäki's suggestion, they set up the Anjunabeats label in the summer of 1999 with the release of their first single, "Volume One", under the alias Anjunabeats.
 Initially, the Anjunabeats record label was founded as a medium to release their own music.
 Since the label acquired the same name as their production alias, however, they started to release music under different names, most notably as Dirt Devils and Free State.

-The original mix of "Volume One", packaged with their Tease Dub Mix, received immediate attention in various dance clubs and quickly gained support from DJs such as Pete Tong, Paul Oakenfold, Judge Jules, and Paul van Dyk, after Grant and Paavo Siljamäki personally handed a dub plate of the song to Paul Oakenfold in 2000 at Home, the now-defunct London nightclub.
+The original mix of 'Volume One' packaged with their Tease Dub Mix, received attention in dance clubs and was promoted by DJs such as Pete Tong, Paul Oakenfold, Judge Jules, and Paul van Dyk, after Grant and Siljamäki handed a dub plate of the song to Paul Oakenfold in 2000 at London nightclub Home.

-Following the success of "Volume One" and a string of singles and remixes under their Free State and Dirt Devils alter egos, the marketing director & manager of Warner Music Group, Tony McGuinness, was alerted to the duo by his brother, Liam McGuinness.
+After the release of 'Volume One' and a series of other singles and remixes under the names 'Free State' and 'Dirt Devils', the marketing director and manager of Warner Music Group, Tony McGuinness, was informed about the duo by his brother, Liam McGuinness.

 Liam had purchased a sample library that Grant had created for Yamaha and got in touch with Jono.
-Having been commissioned to remix Chakra's "Home", Tony McGuinness recruited Grant and Siljamäki to help him complete the remix.
-When the group was searching for a name to use for their Chakra remix, the inspiration came from a web page belonging to an American motivational trainer coincidentally named Jono Grant.
-Grant had the poster stuck to his wall.
-The slogan used by the motivational trainer was "Above & Beyond", and they decided to use that as their name.
-Although the group was relatively unknown at the time, their remix of Chakra's "Home" was picked over remixes by Rob Searle and Tilt to be the A-side mix, and, after plays by Pete Tong on BBC Radio 1, it reached number one in the UK club charts.
+Having been commissioned to remix Chakra's "Home", Tony McGuinness asked Grant and Siljamäki to help him complete the remix.
+The group adopted their artist name for the Chakra remix, 'Above & Beyond', from a slogan used by an American motivational trainer also named Jono Grant, which Grant had on a poster on his wall.
+Their remix of Chakra's "Home" was chosen over remixes by Rob Searle and Tilt to be the A-side mix.
+It was played by Pete Tong on BBC Radio 1, and reached number one in the UK club charts.

 In addition to Above & Beyond's production work, the trio also established the vocal trance group OceanLab with Justine Suissa.
 Other collaborators in the band's early stages include Andy Moor and vocalists Carrie Skipper, Ashley Tomberlin, Zoë Johnston, and Richard Bedford.